elifserra/opaca-node-red/nodes/invoke-action-node/invoke-action.md

 - **Practicality:** While this feature is unique, it doesn't necessarily provide significant advantages over using agent-specific nodes.
 In many cases, using the dedicated nodes for each agent is more straightforward and clearer in terms of flow design.

-- **Use Case Example:** If you prefer to reduce the number of nodes in your workspace, you might opt to use `InvokeAction` for triggering actions across various agents.
-However, this might lead to more complex configurations and less intuitive flows.

 ## Node Functionality

 ### Implementation